 As a boss or team leader, you have to lead people every day.
 It makes life easier when you have established authority and your followers are generally compliant.
 But someday you may find yourself leading powerful leaders, perhaps for a board meeting, a nonprofit, or even a high-level management team.
 These focused and dynamic people create completely different challenges for a facilitator.

 This was my exact challenge this week in London.
 I was honored to moderate a panel for the G8 Young Summit (G8YS) and was quickly recruited to help facilitate 35 young leaders to create an important, detailed communiqué for the heads of state from G8 countries, all in 24 hours.
-These young leaders, from more than 14 countries, many of whom had never before met, were described at the event by keynote Matthew Bishop of the Economist as the people who will control the world in 2030.
+These young leaders, from more than 14 countries, many of whom had never before met, were described at the event by keynote as the people who will control the world in 2030.
 They are all strong-willed, successful, passionate entrepreneurs with healthy egos, varied points of view, and independent agendas.

 I am happy to say that after an intense and spirited discussion we achieved our goal, but only because of agile facilitation practices, some of which I knew well and some of which I had to improvise along the way.